karimould/awesome-js-tooling-in-rust/README.md

 ## Formatters

+- [Biome](https://biomejs.dev), Biome is a fast formatter for JavaScript, TypeScript, JSX, and JSON that scores 97% compatibility with Prettier, saving CI and developer time.
 - [dprint](https://dprint.dev), Pluggable and configurable code formatting platform written in Rust.
 Supports several languages such as [JavaScript/TypeScript](https://dprint.dev/plugins/typescript/).
 - [dprint plugin for TypeScript](https://github.com/dprint/dprint-plugin-typescript), dprint plugin for TypeScript
 - [rome formatter](https://rome.tools/#getting-started), formatter of the rome toolchain